Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 2. If you have a moderate-stocked shrimp tank (10-25 shrimps), then one full measuring spoon a day will be enough for all the shrimps.

-3. If you have a high-stocked shrimp tank (greater than 25 shrimps), then one full measuring spoon twice a day will be enough for all the shrimps.
+3. If you have a highly stocked shrimp tank (more than 25 shrimp), one full measuring spoon twice a day will be enough for all the shrimp.

 If you want to know more about Bacter AE and check its latest price on Amazon, click here.